-A patient with a tunneled catheter fracture and how the Vascular Access clinician removed the tunneled catheter even though tunneled catheters are generally under the purview of doctors is the focus of this Nurse Clinicians in Action.
+A patient with a tunneled catheter fracture and how the Vascular Access clinician removed the tunneled catheter at the patient’s bedside even though tunneled catheters are generally under the purview of doctors is the focus of this Nurse Clinicians in Action.

 Tunneled Catheter Fracture